How to fix horizontal or vertical lines on MacBook screen

 Maintenance Scripts in CleanMyMac X

 The easiest way to run maintenance scripts is to use an app designed for the job.
-CleanMyMac X is such a tool.
+CleanMyMac X is one such tool.
 It has many modules to keep your Mac junk-free, including a dedicated Maintenance module.
 The last one allows you to run these scripts with a single click.
 Download CleanMyMac X for free here.

 3. Check the connection